Comic Girls: Manga

 Comic Girls is a four-panel series written and illustrated by Kaori Hanzawa.
 It made its first appearance in Houbunsha's seinen manga magazine Manga Time Kirara Max with the May 2014 issue, and began serialization in the magazine with the August 2014 issue.
-The series will end serialization in the April 2023 issue released on February 17, 2023.
+The series ended serialization in the April 2023 issue released on February 17, 2023.

 Anime

-A 12-episode anime television series adaptation by Nexus aired in Japan between April 5 and June 21, 2018.
+A 12-episode anime television series adaptation produced by Nexus aired in Japan between April 5 and June 21, 2018.
 The series is directed by Yoshinobu Tokumoto, with series composition by Natsuko Takahashi, character designs by Keiko Saito, and music by Kenichiro Suehiro.
 The opening and ending themes are respectively "Memories" and "Namida wa Misenai" (涙はみせない, I Can't Show You My Tears), both performed by Comic Girls (a group formed by Hikaru Akao, Kaede Hondo, Saori Ōnishi, and Rie Takahashi).
 The series was simulcast by Crunchyroll worldwide except for in Asia and parts of Europe.